A BRIEF HISTORY OF CHINA FROM ANCIENT TIMES TO TODAY

 The dynasty ruled China from about C. 1022 BC to 221 BC.
 The first part of the Zhou era from C. 1022 BC to 771 BC is called the Western Zhou (because the rulers had their capital in the west of China).
 The second part of the era, from 770 to 476 BC is called the Spring and Autumn period.
 The last part of the era from 476 to 221 BC is called the Warring States period.

-In those days because transport and communications were very slow it was difficult for a ruler to control a wide area.
+In Ancient China because transport and communications were very slow it was difficult for a ruler to control a wide area.
 The Zhou kings solved this problem by creating a feudal state.
 They gave their followers land.
 In return the followers provided chariots and soldiers in time of war.
 Soon the follower's positions became hereditary.
 Below them were officials who worked as generals and administrators.
 At the bottom of society were the peasants who provided the food supply.

 The peasants had to spend some of their time working on the Lord's land.
 Usually land was divided into 9 sections.
 Individual families worked eight sections.
 Everybody had to work on the ninth section but the crops from it went to the lord.
 After 600 BC coins were used in China and some peasants paid their Lord taxes rather than work on his land.
 Under the Shang there were many slaves in China but under the Zhou there were few of them.